krystian886/fullstack-docker-exercise/README.md

 That's it, the rest is automated

+<b>!!</b><br>
+An alternative approach would be to create everything directly in Dockerfile, for example:<br>
+Ubuntu, java and maven, but my goal here was to keep it small in size and suitable for my needs.

 ## Container dependency
 Just to remind..
 The backend container requires connection to the database and is unable to work without it, so if started, will throw an error: